flutter/website/src/_includes/docs/swift-package-manager/how-to-enable-disable.md

    flutter config --enable-swift-package-manager
    ```

-Running an app using the Flutter CLI will migrate it to add Swift Package
+Running an app using the Flutter CLI migrates it to add Swift Package Manager
-Manager support.
+support.
 This makes your project download the Swift packages that
 your Flutter plugins depend on.